Arindam200/gen-ai/README.md

 ## Installation

 To install this package, you need to have Node.js and npm installed.
-You can install the package globally using `npx`:
+You can install the package globally using npx:

 ```sh
 npx gen-ai-chat